RoyalIcing/OrbWasmtime/README.md

 Run WebAssembly modules in Elixir via Rust & Wasmtime.

+**Note: this project is in alpha and will change.
+For another WebAssembly runner for Elixir [check out Wasmex](https://github.com/tessi/wasmex).**

 ## Installation

 Add `orb_wasmtime` to your list of dependencies in `mix.exs`: